isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

+- :any:`max-cache-size` accidentally became ineffective in BIND 9.19.16.
+  This has been fixed and the option now behaves as documented again.
+  :gl:`#4340`

 - For inline-signing zones, if the unsigned version of the zone contains
   DNSSEC records, it was scheduled to be resigning.
 This unwanted behavior
   has been fixed. :gl:`#4350`